dragome/dragome-sdk/doc/article1.md

+# Creating a single entity CRUD grid with Dragome SDK

 ##What is Dragome?

 [Dragome][1] is a software development kit (SDK) for creating RICH Internet Application(RIA).
 It provides developers a mechanism to write client side application in Java.